BnetButter/wormpop/sim_startup_guide.md

             --directory specifies the output of the TSV file

-    To modify constant values in the constants.json file:
+    To modify constant values in the constants.json file (Take note of which constants you modify and their original values so that you can change them back after you are finished running the modified simulation):

         Windows: